jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 with [Giorgia Piacentino][giorgia]

 We present a model to explain why banks hold off-setting debts without netting them out.
 We find that off-setting debts help a bank to raise liquidity with new debt from a third party, since diluting old debt subsidizes the new debt.
 Even though a diluted bank is worse off ex post, a network of gross debts is stable ex ante.
 This is because it provides banks with valuable liquidity co-insurance, since each bank exercises its option to dilute when it needs liquidity most.
 However, the network harbors systemic risk: since one bank's liabilities are other banks' assets, a liquidity shock can transmit through the network in a default cascade.

-#### [Money Runs][MR]

-with [Giorgia Piacentino][giorgia]

-We present a banking model in which bank debt circulates in secondary markets, facilitating trade.
-The key friction is that secondary market trade is decentralized, i.e. bank debt is traded over the counter like banknotes were in the nineteenth century and repos are today.
-We find that bank debt is susceptible to runs because secondary market liquidity is fragile, and subject to sudden, self-fulfilling dry-ups.
-When debt fails to circulate it is redeemed on demand in a ``money run.''
-Even though demandable debt exposes banks to costly runs, banks still choose to issue it because it increases their debt capacity: the option to demand increases the price of debt in the secondary market and hence allows banks to borrow more in the primary market---unlike in existing models, demandability and tradeability are complements.

-#### [The Paradox of Pledgeability][Paradox]
-with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia]
-We develop a model in which collateral serves to protect creditors from the claims of other creditors.
-We find that, paradoxically, borrowers rely most on collateral when pledgeability is high, because this is when it is easy to take on new debt, which dilutes existing creditors.
-Creditors thus require collateral for protection against dilution---there is a ''collateral rat race.''
-But collateralized borrowing has a cost: it encumbers assets, constraining future borrowing and investment---there is a ``collateral overhang.''
-Our results suggest that policies aimed at increasing the supply of collateral may backfire, triggering an inefficient collateral rat race.
-Likewise, upholding the absolute priority of secured debt can exacerbate the rat race.